 Flexibility leads to Multiple Choices

-But this admirable flexibility presents a bewildering array of annuity choices for the investor.
+But this good flexibility presents a bewildering array of annuity choices for the investor.
 Fixed or variable, immediate or deferred, split or hybrid…the list goes on and on.
 The choice of both annuity and the issuing insurance company can and does make a big difference.
-It is therefore a necessity to understand how annuities work, and to find out which annuity most closely matches your needs and resources.
+It is, therefore, a necessity to understand how annuities work, and to find out which annuity most closely matches your needs and resources.

 Steps to take before you buy an Annuity

 - Compare annuities and annuity providers.
-Go through each plan in detail, find out what each plan offers, or does not offer.
+Go through each plan in detail, find out what each program offers, or does not offer.

 - Review each potential annuity issuer to verify safety and performance history.

 - Make a list of the guaranteed minimum interest rates.

 - Collect detailed information about early surrender charges, annual charges and any other administrative or otherwise hidden charges.

 - the Collect detailed information about withdrawal and transfer options during specific periods of the term of the annuity.